ontio/ontology/docs/specifications/restfulapi.md

     "Version": "1.0.0"
 }
 ```

-### 2. Get the number of connected node
+### 2 Get the number of connected node

-Note: get the number of connected node
+get the current number of connections for the node

 GET